 While the presence of many water pollutants can lead to decreases in coastal water quality, four interlinked components related to trophic state are especially critical: nutrients (nitrogen and phosphorus), chlorophyll-a, dissolved oxygen, and water clarity.
 “Trophic state” generally refers to aspects of aquatic systems associated with the growth of algae, decreasing water transparency, and low oxygen levels in the lower water column that can harm fish and other aquatic life.
-Nitrogen is usually the most important limiting nutrient in coastal waters, driving large increases of microscopic phytoplankton called “algal blooms,” but phosphorus can become limiting in coastal systems if nitrogen is abundant in a bioavailable form (U.S. EPA, 2003).
+Too much nitrogen and phosphorus in the water causes algae to grow faster than ecosystems can handle (https://www.epa.gov/nutrientpollution/issue).
 Nitrogen and phosphorus can come from point sources, such as wastewater treatment plants and industrial effluents, and nonpoint sources, such as runoff from farms, over-fertilized lawns, leaking septic systems, and atmospheric deposition.
 Chlorophyll-a is a surrogate measure of phytoplankton abundance in the water column.
 Chlorophyll-a levels are increased by nutrients and decreased by filtering organisms (e.g., clams, mussels, or oysters).
 High concentrations of chlorophyll-a indicate overproduction of algae, which can lead to surface scums, fish kills, and noxious odors.
 Low dissolved oxygen levels and decreased clarity caused by algal blooms or the decay of organic matter from the watershed are stressful to estuarine organisms.
 Reduced water clarity (usually measured as the amount and type of light penetrating water to a depth of 1 meter) can be caused by algal blooms, sediment inputs from the watershed, or storm-related events that cause resuspension of sediments, and can impair the normal growth of algae and other submerged aquatic vegetation.

-This indicator, developed as part of EPA’s National Coastal Assessment (NCA), is based on an index constructed from probabilistic survey data on five components: dissolved inorganic nitrogen, dissolved inorganic phosphorus, chlorophyll-a, daytime dissolved oxygen in bottom or near-bottom waters (where benthic life is most likely to be affected), and water clarity.
-The data for this indicator are presented in EPA’s fourth National Coastal Condition Report (U.S. EPA, 2012a).
+This indicator, developed as part of EPA’s National Coastal Condition Assessment (NCCA), is based on an index constructed from probabilistic survey data on five components: dissolved inorganic nitrogen, dissolved inorganic phosphorus, chlorophyll-a, daytime dissolved oxygen in bottom or near-bottom waters (where benthic life is most likely to be affected), and water clarity.
+The results for this indicator are presented in EPA’s 2015 National Coastal Condition Assessment (U.S. EPA, 2021).
 The survey was designed to provide a national picture of water quality by sampling sites in coastal waters throughout the contiguous United States.
-Each site was sampled during the summer months; thus the indicator reflects average condition during the summer.
-Different regions were sampled during different years between 1999 and 2006.
-Data are sufficient to show differences in trophic condition over time for four regions (Northeast Coast, Southeast Coast, Gulf Coast, and West Coast).
+Each site was sampled during the summer months; thus the indicator reflects a snapshot of conditions from the period of June through September in each survey year.
+Comparable data were collected three times: 2005–2006, 2010, and 2015.
+Data are sufficient to show differences in trophic condition over time for four regions: Northeast Coast, Southeast Coast, Gulf Coast, and West Coast.

 Key factors like sediment load, mixing processes, and ecosystem sensitivity naturally vary across biogeographic regions and even within regions.
-Thus, reference guidelines for nutrients, water clarity, and chlorophyll-a were established based on variable expectations for conditions in different biogeographic regions.
+Thus, benchmarks for nutrients, water clarity, and chlorophyll-a were established based on variable expectations for conditions in different biogeographic regions.
 For example, due to Pacific upwelling during the summer, higher nutrient and chlorophyll-a concentrations are expected along the West Coast than in other regions.
-Water clarity reference guidelines are lower for coastal waters that support seagrass than for naturally turbid waters.
+Water clarity thresholds are lower for coastal waters that support seagrass than for naturally turbid waters.
 A single national reference range of 2–5 milligrams per liter (mg/L) was used for dissolved oxygen, because concentrations below 2 mg/L are almost always harmful to many forms of aquatic life and concentrations above 5 mg/L seldom are (Diaz and Rosenberg, 1995; U.S. EPA, 2000).
-The process of classifying individual sites varies by region and is described in detail, along with the regional reference conditions, in the fourth National Coastal Condition Report (U.S. EPA, 2012a).
+The process of classifying individual sites varies by region and is described in detail, along with the regionally relevant benchmarks, in the Technical Support Document for the 2015 National Coastal Condition Assessment (U.S. EPA, 2020).

 The overall water quality index is a compilation of the five components.
-For each site, the index is rated high if none of the five components received a score that would be considered environmentally unfavorable (high nitrogen, phosphorus, or chlorophyll-a levels or low dissolved oxygen or water clarity), and no more than one component was rated moderate.
-Overall water quality is low if more than two components received the most unfavorable rating.
+For each site, the index is rated high if none of the five components received a score that would be considered environmentally unfavorable (high concentrations of nitrogen, phosphorus, or chlorophyll-a levels or low concentrations of dissolved oxygen or reduced water clarity), and no more than one component was rated moderate.
+Overall water quality is low if two or more components received the most unfavorable rating.
 All other sites receive a moderate index score.
 If two or more components are missing, and the available components do not suggest a moderate or low index rating, the site is classified as “unsampled.”

-Most regions had low to moderate phosphorus concentrations throughout the sampling period (Exhibit 3).
-The West Coast, American Samoa, Hawaii, and Southeastern Alaska had predominantly low concentrations, while the Northeast, Southcentral Alaska, Puerto Rico, and the U.S. Virgin Islands were dominated by moderate concentrations.
-The largest proportion of area with high phosphorus concentrations was in the Gulf Coast in 2002 (28.5 percent).
-Some regions experienced fluctuations in quality over time—most noticeably the Southeast Coast, Gulf Coast, and Hawaii.
+Most regions had low to moderate phosphorus concentrations throughout the timeframe shown (Exhibit 3).
+The West Coast had predominantly low concentrations, while the Northeast and Southeast had largely moderate concentrations.
+The largest proportion of area with high phosphorus concentrations was in the Gulf Coast in 2010 (45 percent of coastal area).
+Some regions have experienced fluctuations in quality over time—most noticeably the West Coast and Gulf Coast.

-Water clarity varied over time and by region (Exhibit 6).
-Water clarity surpassed reference conditions (i.e., higher clarity) in more than 90 percent of the coastal waters of the West Coast, Southeastern Alaska, Hawaii, and Guam.
-The Southeast Coast, Gulf Coast, Southcentral Alaska, and Puerto Rico had the largest proportion of area with low clarity.
-The proportion of the Southeast Coast with high water clarity decreased from 80 percent in 2000 to 46.2 percent in 2005–2006.
-The Northeast Coast showed a slight decrease in clarity in the most recent sampling period (2005–2006).
+Water clarity has varied over time and by region (Exhibit 6).
+Water clarity surpassed reference conditions (i.e., higher clarity) in more than 90 percent of the coastal waters of the West Coast in 2015.
+The Southeast Coast and Gulf Coast had the largest proportion of area with low clarity.
+The Northeast Coast and Southeast Coast both showed an increase in clarity in 2015 compared with 2005–2006.

-- The NCA surveys measure dissolved oxygen conditions only in estuarine waters and do not include observations of dissolved oxygen concentrations in offshore coastal shelf waters, such as the hypoxic zone in Gulf of Mexico shelf waters.
+The NCCA survey target population includes estuarine waters.
+It does not include observations of dissolved oxygen concentrations in offshore coastal shelf waters, such as the hypoxic zone in Gulf of Mexico shelf waters.